 This spectacular Chocolate Cherry Valentine Torte dessert would be the perfect ending to a romantic dinner featuring Brown Sugar Glazed Bacon Wrapped Shrimp, Chili Rubbed Ribeye Steak with Maple Bourbon Butter or Grilled Pork Tenderloin with Dark Cherry Sauce and Spinach Salad with Strawberries and Pecans.

 Need more ideas for Valentine’s Day?
-Check out my Ultimate Valentine’s Day Menu!
-It’s full of easy and quick Valentine’s Day dinner ideas and recipes to make it a night to remember!
+Check out: my Ultimate Valentine’s Day Menu or 28 Best Valentines’s Day Desserts!
+Both are full of easy and quick Valentine’s Day dinner and dessert ideas and recipes to make it a night to remember!

 To begin, gather your ingredients which include: eggs, sugar, flour, unsweetened cocoa, baking soda, salt, vegetable oil, buttermilk, cherry pie filling, heavy cream and vanilla extract.

 To make the cake, first, preheat the oven to 350 degrees and grease and flour three heart-shaped cake pans.
 (You can also use non-stick baking spray with flour, which works very well.)

 Beat 2-egg whites until foamy with an electric mixer.
 Then slowly add in 1/2 cup of sugar.
 Continue beating until stiff peaks form.
 Set aside.